 Flight of the Navigator: Flight of the Navigator is a 1986 science fiction with a lot of aliens and robots.
 The kind of stuff that keeps kids amused.
 The movie has some old cultural references, but it will still make a good watch for children.

 E.T. the Extra-Terrestrial: E.T, received high praise and was easily the most popular movie of 1982 and the 1980s and went on to win numerous awards.
 The movie is about a little boy who befriends an alien and helps him return to his planet.
 This movie has great moral lessons for kids.

-The Princess Bride: This 80s movie has a mixture of amusing genres such as comedy, adventure, fantasy and romance.
-The movie has so many movie quotes which are used until date.
+The Princess Bride: This 80s movie has a mixture of amusing genres such as comedy, adventure, fantasy, and romance.
+The movie has so many movie quotes that are used even today.
 Any kid who watches The Princess Bride will definitely find scenes and quotes they would appreciate.

 Beetlejuice: Do you need a movie for your little ones to watch on Halloween?
 Put on Beetlejuice!
 The movie is scary enough to have kids cover their faces but not scary enough to give them nightmares.
 It’s simply perfect.